G33kDude/cJson.ahk/README.md

 ## Roadmap

+* Add a pretty print mode for Dumps.
 * Add a switch to prefer AHK true/false over cJson true/false when rehydrating.
-* Add a simple way to completely override the value rehydrator.
-* Add a special class to force encoding of floating-point strings as floats.
+* ~~Add a special class to force encoding of floating-point strings as floats.~~ Doing math on a float with a string buffer appears to erase the string buffer, causing cJson to read it as a float.
 * Add a special class to force encoding of indexed arrays as objects.
+* 32-bit support.
 * Integrate with a future MCLib-hosted COM-based hash-table style object for even greater performance.